michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 done
 ```
 This will take some time, since the files are large.
 They are currently in *.fastq* format.

+* Q1.
+What is the difference between *.fastq* and *.fasta* format?
+* Q2.
+How do we determine how many sequences are in each file?
+How many sequences are in each file?

 ## Transcriptome Assembly